 At OBA, we strive to enable all students to develop their full potential academically, creatively, socially, physically and emotionally in a happy, supportive, caring and structured environment.
-Staff receive training to support student's emotional health and wellbeing, e.g. homophobic bullying, Hays safeguarding training, FGM, IHASCO, the Lessons for Life curriculum, tutor time activities, and assembly themes support students to be more tolerant and to celebrate diversity.
+Staff receive training to support student's emotional health and wellbeing, safeguarding training, FGM, IHASCO, the Lessons for Life curriculum, tutor time activities, and assembly themes support students to be more broadminded and to celebrate diversity.